lukehutch/tiny-reactive-dataflow/README.md

 console.log("Result: " + dataflow.value.result);
 ```

+Alternatively you can call the convenience function `get(nodeName)`, which accomplishes the same thing.

 An error will be thrown at runtime, during a `set` call, if a directed cycle of dependencies is detected between dataflow nodes.

 ### Error handling